rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 There was initial work created in PR:

+The Cargo `[patch]` section gets information about which source to patch from the Cargo.toml inside the `path` or `git` tags.
+Since a patchfile can change this information, and do not contain this information in itself, then either the version to patch needs to be gathered from a `path` or `git` tag, but if none of those are supplied, the
+`version` tag _must_ be specified.
+The 'version' tag will in this RFC will not interfere with the workings of how versions were previously handled.
+But is suggested in future work.

+To maintain compatibility with how patches applied previously and to limit the scope of this RFC, the added `version` key in the `[patch]` section will only be allowed and required when no `path` or `git` exists.

-1. The feature would add an extra step to the build process, right after the download of the crate from crates.io
+The feature would add an extra step to the build process, right after the download of the crate from crates.io, path or git.

-2. It would apply the patch from the patchfiles in the order they are defined in the patches section of the dependency declaration, if a patch does not apply cleanly, it would result in an compilation error that shows which patch that did not apply cleanly
+It would apply the patch from the patchfiles in the order they are defined in the patches section of the dependency declaration, if a patch does not apply cleanly, it would result in an compilation error that shows which patch that did not apply cleanly to which library.
+This would make sure that patchfiles are not to dangerous.

+The patch apply logic should be written as a rust code specifically for this, either as a library or as part of the code.
+This to make sure that the patch apply logic is not to lenient or tries to smart things.
+The reason for this is to ensure and control how much patchfiles can affect.
+As well as to implement logic that makes sure that Cargo is not trying to patch files outside of the working directory since the unidiff format specifies which files to diff.

-3. Check if the dependency graphs need to be rebuilt ( Should be possible by checking for modified Cargo.toml files in the input )
+Once patched Cargo would check if the dependency graphs need to be rebuilt ( Should be possible by checking for modified Cargo.toml files from the previous run )

-3. The resulting crate after patches would be evaluated and new dependencies would be downloaded if needed
+The resulting crate after patches would be evaluated and new dependencies would be downloaded if needed, if the new dependency tree contains dependencies that should be patched, but was not previously, we would have to rerun the patch apply on top of those new dependencies, and again refresh the dependency trees.
+Since this would be a recursive function, a maximum amount of recursion is needed here to not end in an infinite patchloop.

 4. The software is built